 - Putting your child in special shoes and braces

-- Making sure your child wears the shoes and braces as long as needed — usually full time for three months, and then at night for up to three years
+- Making sure your child wears the shoes and braces as long as needed — usually full time for three months, and then at night and during naps for up to three years

 For this method to be successful, you'll need to apply the braces according to your doctor's directions so that the foot doesn't return to its original position.
-The main reason this procedure sometimes doesn't work is because the braces are not used constantly.
+The main reason this procedure sometimes doesn't work is because the braces are not used as directed.

-If your baby's clubfoot is severe or doesn't respond to nonsurgical treatments, more invasive surgery may be needed.
-An orthopedic surgeon can lengthen tendons to help ease the foot into a better position.
+If your baby's clubfoot is severe or doesn't respond to nonsurgical treatments, more-invasive surgery may be needed.
+An orthopedic surgeon can lengthen or reposition tendons and ligaments to help ease the foot into a better position.
 After surgery, your child will be in a cast for up to two months, and then need to wear a brace for a year or so to prevent the clubfoot from coming back.

 Even with treatment, clubfoot may not be totally correctable.
-But in most cases babies who are treated early grow up to wear ordinary shoes and lead normal, active lives.
+But in most cases, babies who are treated early grow up to wear ordinary shoes and lead full, active lives.